Cancer made me a better mum

 After surgery to remove my lump and lymph nodes followed chemotherapy.
 It was like getting into a boxing fight.
 Over and over again.
 Chemo would hit me hard, I would feel sick, weak and exhausted and by the time I would feel a little more normal I was due my next round.
 Wham.
 Here we go again.
 It truly hit me like a tonne of bricks.
 I struggled to do tasks that once came very easily to me.
 I had to take extended time off work, and I even contemplated looking into Breeze insurance that would cover me for all this time I had away from work, so at least I was still receiving income that would help me to support our family.
 It wasn’t ideal, but I had to keep going.
 In the back of my mind, I knew that all of this pain and suffering would be worth it.
-When I started radiotherapy I felt as if I was on my end spurt of my very own ultra marathon.
+When I started radiotherapy I felt as if I was on the end spurt of my very own ultra marathon.
 I was hoping that my last day of radiotherapy would also mark the end with my journey with cancer.
 But I couldn’t have been more wrong if I tried.

 That being said, I also know that life is uncertain, it’s precious and each day matters so much.
 It has taken me all this time to recover from my breast cancer diagnosis.
 Physically and mentally, and on some days I know that I am still on a journey.